 And those cloth towel dispensers?
 It’s best to avoid them.
-The patch of cloth at the end of the roll tends can get used over and over again.
+The patch of cloth at the end of the roll tends to get used over and over again.
 This transmits germs from hand to hand to hand.

 The U.S. Centers for Disease Control and Prevention (CDC) recommends the following: